pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

     :align: center
     :alt: internal figure

+|

-In the BioRECIPE format, as part of model representation, each element :math:`v_i \in V` in a model :math:`\mathcal{M}` is assigned a row in the model table/spreadsheet.
+In the BioRECIPE format, as part of model representation, each element in a model is assigned a row in the model table/spreadsheet.
 Different from *event-based* representation of `interactions <https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html#interaction-representation>`_, in this *element-based* representation multiple interactions can be combined as part of element update rules.

 Besides the `basic <https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html#id3>`_ element (node) attributes, `context <https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html#id5>`_ and `provenance <https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html#id6>`_ are inherited from the interactions in which the element participates, and they are included in the element representation.
 Additionally, several more attributes are included to define rules for element state changes (regulation attributes) and element state parameters (value and timing attributes) in executable models.